luisarizmendi/openshift-edge-demos/demos/ztp/doc/02-gitops.md

    - Access your OpenShift console in the Hub cluster.
    - Click the `+` button to add resources.
-   - Paste the content from the [01-gitops-pull-secret.yaml](../demo-manifests/01-gitops/01-gitops-pull-secret.yaml) file:
+   - Paste the content from the [01-gitops-pull-secret.yaml](../demo-manifests/01-gitops/01-gitops-pull-secret.yaml)

 > **NOTE**
 > Remember that you create the [01-gitops-pull-secret.yaml](../demo-manifests/01-gitops/01-gitops-pull-secret.yaml) file during the demo preparation phase

+Now create the BMC:

+   - Access your OpenShift console in the Hub cluster.
+   - Click the `+` button to add resources.
+   - Paste the content from the [02-gitops-bmc-secret.yaml](../demo-manifests/01-gitops/02-gitops-bmc-secret.yaml)

-Now create the BMC
+As soon as you create the BMC password the baremetal inspection will start.

+show ....

+### 3. Wait until the device is onboarded